yarisvt/tyk-docs/tyk-docs/content/tyk-rest-api/organisation-quotas.md

 | Body         | Session Object    |

 #### Options

+The following options can be applied when Creating and Adding/Updating Organisation quotas.

 Adding the `reset_quota` parameter and setting it to `1`, will cause Tyk reset the organisations quota in the live quota manager, it is recommended to use this mechanism to reset organisation-level access if a monthly subscription is in place.